Jturlais46/IFC-Singapore-Daily-Briefing/README.md

 *   **Fix**: Check the terminal output.
 If it is moving, just wait.
 If it is frozen for >5 minutes, restart the server.

 ---
-*Built with ❤️ by the IFC Singapore Tech Team*
+*Built with ❤️ by the IFC Singapore Country Team*